What is Direct-to-Consumer Genetic Testing?

 What You Should Know About Direct-to-Consumer Genetic Testing Companies

 You may wonder: are these tests reliable?
 The answer, like genetics itself, is complicated!
-For many of these tests, the clinical validity (the test’s ability to accurately predict the target of interest) is unclear.
+While it may not be true of all DTC tests, for some tests the clinical validity (the test's ability to accurately predict the target of interest) is unclear.
 This means that a result or prediction from a DTC genetic testing company may not be accurate because there is no requirement that companies “prove” their tests are accurate prior to offering them for sale.

 In fact, many DTC genetic testing companies recommend that results from their tests be discussed with a health care provider and confirmed in a clinical testing laboratory (tests that are ordered by a health care provider) before being used to make medical decisions.